-It is not that we are against giving a "free price quote" for our services per se, it's just that they don't work.
-Giving a quote without a complete project evaluation is like a doctor giving a diagnosis without doing a physical examination and getting lab tests.
-In the same way there are so many ways the doctor's guess work might be wrong, so too could such a quote.
+It is not that we are against giving a “free price quote” for our services per se, it’s just that they don’t work.
+Giving a quote without a complete project evaluation is like a doctor giving a diagnosis without doing a thorough physical examination.
+In the same way there are so many ways the doctor’s guess work might be wrong, so too could such a quote.

 The status quo for a deck-building contractor is to tender pricing to the homeowner before being awarded the contract.
 Certainly nobody in their right mind would hire a contractor with a blank check—that goes without saying.
 It sounds like common sense, but does it really get you the best results?